Salesperson delivering a structured B2B sales pitch to a prospect in a modern office meeting room

 The B2B Sales Pitch Best Practices

-If you consider all the above tips, you're very likely to create good sales pitch content.
-But the truth is, this is not enough for a good sales pitch presentation.
+If you consider all the above tips, you’re very likely to create good sales pitch content.
+But content alone isn’t enough — delivery determines whether a pitch lands or fades.
 You need to practice how you deliver the content with these tips:

 Use affirmative words and don’t express doubt.
 You have to be certain in what you say, so everyone else can be as well.
 Avoid words and phrases like “I guess so/I’m not sure.”